spring-projects/spring-boot/docs/howto.md

 * Look for `@ConditionalOnExpression` annotations that switch features on and off in response to SpEL expressions, normally evaluated with placeholders resolved from the `Environment`.

+## Add a Servlet, Filter or ServletContextListener to an Application

+`Servlet`, `Filter`, `ServletContextListener` and the other listeners supported by the Servlet spec can be added to your application as `@Bean` definitions.
+Be very careful that they don't cause eager initialization of too many other beans because they have to be installed in th container very early in the application lifecycle (e.g. it's not a good idea to have them depend on your `DataSource` or JPA configuration).
+You can work around restrictions like that by initializing them lazily when first used instead of on initialization.

+In the case of `Filters` and `Servlets` you can also add mappings and init parameters by adding a `FilterRegistrationBean` or `ServletRegistrationBean` instead of or as well as the underlying component.

 ## Configure Tomcat